-A number of reference books can provide details of basic survey techniques to measure or estimate the available head.
+The mini-hydro reference books can provide details of basic survey techniques to measure or estimate the available head.
 The most common methods are summarised as follows:

-- 1. An initial estimate for a high-head site (> 50m) can be taken from a large-scale map, simply by counting the contours between the inlet and discharge points: the distance between contours on standard Ordnance Survey maps is usually 10m, but can be 5m. - 2.
-Altimeters can also be useful for high-head pre-feasibility studies.
-Surveying altimeters in experienced hands will give errors of as little as 3% in 100m.
-Atmospheric pressure variations need to be corrected for, however, and several readings should be taken on different days to give confidence. - 3.
-The use of a Dumpy level (Theodolite or builder's level) is the conventional method for measuring head accurately and should be used for low head sites (<10m).
-Such equipment should be used by experienced operators who are capable of checking the calibration of the device.
+- 1. An initial estimate for a high-head site (> 50m) can be taken from a large-scale map, simply by counting the contours between the inlet and discharge points: the distance between contours on standard Ordnance Survey maps is 10m on a 1:50,000 scale, but can often be 5m at 1:25,000. - 2.
+Altimeters can be very useful for high-head feasibility surveys.
+Good quality altimeters in experienced hands will give errors of as little as 3% in 100m.
+Atmospheric pressure variations need to be corrected for, however, and several readings should be taken on different days to give confidence.

-Low-head schemes
+Low-head schemes and head variation

 An important factor on low head schemes is that the gross head is not a constant but varies with the river flow.
 As the river fills up, the tailwater level usually rises faster than the headwater level, thus reducing the total head available.
-To assess the available gross head accurately, headwater and tailwater levels need to be measured for the full range of river flows.
+To assess the gross head accurately at a low head scheme, both headwater and tailwater levels need to be measured over the full range of river flows.